meistro2k/byd-car-predelivery/seal.md

 # BYD Seal Car Pre-Delivery Checklist

 This checklist is designed to help new buyers thoroughly inspect their new BYD Seal car before taking delivery.
-While it caters to the Australian market, most checks relevant to worldwide Seal deliveries.
+While it caters to the Australian market, most checks are relevant to worldwide Seal deliveries.

-## Pre-Requisites
+## Pre-Delivery Check Items
-- [ ] **Bring mobile phone with torch capabilities**
+- [ ] **Phone with camera and torch capabilities**
-- [ ] **Bring USB-A-to-Apple Lightning, or USB-A-to-USB-C cable**
+- [ ] **USB-A-to-Apple (certified) Lightning, or USB-A-to-USB-C data cable** - to test Apple CarPlay/Android Auto functionality
-- [ ] **Bring one 240v appliance** - to test the V2L capabilities (e.g travel hair dryer)
+- [ ] **One small 240v appliance** - to test the V2L capabilities (e.g travel hair dryer)
 - [ ] **[Print this checklist](https://raw.githubusercontent.com/meistro2k/byd-car-predelivery/main/seal.md)** - bring it on delivery day

 ## Pre-Delivery Checks